CROSS COUNTRY: Chambersburg girls earn fifth-consecutive trip to PIAA tournament

 "It's not easy to qualify for states and fortunately we've been able to do it on a fairly regular basis," Chambersburg girls coach Chris Monheim said.
 "There was a lot of pressure on this team this year.
 My top three were phenomenal."

-Despite not taking home a district championship, Chambersburg finished three girls in the top-20.
-Abby Yourkavitch finished third overall with a 18:20 finish, followed by Kaylee Mowery in sixth place with a time of 18:55.
-Cadie Kiser rounded out the top-20 with a 20th-place finish with a 19:30 final time.
+Despite not taking home a district championship, Chambersburg had three girls finish in the top 20.
+Abby Yourkavitch finished third with a 18:20 finish, followed by Kaylee Mowery in sixth place with a time of 18:55.
+Cadie Kiser rounded out the top 20 with a 20th-place finish, clocking in at 19:30.

-"We had three district medallist and that has only happened a few other times in program history so we were really strong up front," Monheim said.
-"And my fourth and fifth held on and came out well.
+"We had three district medalists, and that has only happened a few other times in program history so we were really strong up front," Monheim said.
+"My fourth and fifth held on and came out well.
 There was a ton of pressure on Cassie Essis and Sydney Parson, they knew going into the race that us moving on was more than likely going to come down to them and they ran well enough to get us through."

-Yourkavitch was a strong contender to win the race, but with stiff competition from Mady Clahane from Cumberland Valley and Alison Willingmyre from Wilson, and an unfavorable course, Yourkavitch finished third for the second year in a row, but improved her time from last year's district race by 57 seconds.
+Yourkavitch was a strong contender to win the race, but with stiff competition from Mady Clahane (Cumberland Valley, 1st place) and Alison Willingmyre (Wilson, runner-up) and an unfavorable course, Yourkavitch finished third for the second year in a row, but improved her time from last year's district race by 57 seconds.

 "This definitely isn't my favorite course," Yourkavitch said.
 "I've never really gotten along with it, but I went out and hung back a little bit which definitely helped with my time."

-Kiser, the final top-20 finisher for Chambersburg, earned a place in the CASD Cross Country Hall of Fame, reserved for only district medallists with her top-20 finish.
+Kiser, the final top-20 finisher for Chambersburg, earned a place in the CASD Cross Country Hall of Fame, reserved for district medalists with a top-20 finish.

-The Chambersburg boys team did not make it to the state meet but senior Alex Hayden qualified as an individual to attend the state championships in Hershey next week.
-Hayden is the first Trojan to qualify without the team since 2011.
+The Chambersburg boys team did not make it to the state meet but senior Hayden qualified as an individual to attend the PIAA Championships in Hershey next week.

-Hayden finished 27th with a time of 16:40 and at first thought that he had finished his last race of the year.
-A scoring error had pushed him out of state qualifying, but once it was corrected, Hayden earned the second-to-last individual qualifying spot from District 3-AAA.
-The Chambersburg boys team finished with seventh with 260 points.
-Only the top four teams earn a trip to states.
+Hayden finished 27th with a time of 16:40 – at first, Hayden thought he had finished his last race of the year.
+But a score error had pushed him out of qualifying.

 "It feels good to have one more race in my senior year of cross country," Hayden said.
 "I've put so much work in to it in all four years."